Bullying is often a hot topic among parents and teachers. It has been for as long as I can remember and sadly, not a lot has changed.

-I've been advocating for kindness to be taught in schools for around a decade now.
-For me, it has always made sense because kindness is the antithesis of bullying.
-It stands to reason that infecting a school with the kindness bug is going to have a positive effect on children who struggle with antisocial behaviour.
-A kind majority will eventually have an impact on an unfriendly minority.
+I've been advocating for kindness to be taught in schools for around a decade now, or more specifically, social-emotional learning (SEL).
+For me, it's always made sense to improve emotional literacy so students can connect with rather than fight one another.
+And a fun way that teachers can nurture friendships is to infect a school with kindness!
+Kindness will almost always have a positive effect on children who struggle with antisocial behaviour and a kind majority will eventually have an impact on bullying.

 Resources that help infect students with kindness